Gabelloide/Gabelloide/README.md

 <h1>👋 Hello !
-I am Gabelloide, a 18 years old french student in computer science.</h1>
+I am Olivier (also known as Gabelloide), a 18 years old french student in computer science.</h1>
 💠 Currently working on my portfolio : https://gabelloide.github.io<br>💻 Studying at the University of Paris-Saclay.